Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.8.8

+- "Add Site" page has been styled for mobile.
+- "Edit Site" page has been styled for mobile.
+- Minor content change to aid styling.

 ## Version 0.8.7

 - "Site Items" have been optimised for mobile.
 As a result the landing page and "All Sites" page are now fully styled for mobile.